-Nancy Princenthal (Independent Critic, NY)
+Nancy Princenthal (Independent Critic, Art in America, NY)

 The shaping pressures of the cultural environment are the motivation for Hyun Jung Kim's work, which use the Braille alphabet for the blind to explore several varities of language both visual and verbal, and the illuminating difficulties of translating among them.

 The self-consciousness is ultimately a critique of values, a measure of what we claim we treasure, in art and everything else.
 Hyun Jung Kim's jewelry is sometimes similar - you just know she doesn't really find pop trophies as valuable as a Liz Taylor diamond.
 She just present them the same way.

 (Art History, Curator at Keum San Gallery, Seoul)